To Say Nothing of the Dog: Plot

 Time travel has a self-correcting mechanism called slippage, moving time travelers either in time or place from their target in order to protect history.
 Ned arrives at the correct time, but unknown to him, he is not at the estate where another time traveler should meet him.
 Instead, he has slipped in destination to a railway station 30 miles away.
 He meets Terence St. Trewes, a besotted young Oxford undergraduate, mistaking him for his time travel contact.
 He agrees to share the cost of a hired boat for a trip on the River Thames from Oxford down to Muchings End, where Terence hopes to meet his love, Tocelyn "Tossie" Mering.
 Ned, Terence, Cyril the bulldog and Professor Peddick (an Oxford don) travel down the Thames navigating locks, beautiful scenery, crowds of languid boaters in no hurry to get anywhere, and the party of Jerome K. Jerome, a homage to the original novel from which To Say Nothing of the Dog draws its name and themes.

 Fortunately, Ned's contact in Muchings End recognizes him when he arrives and identifies herself: she is a young woman named Verity Kindle, who is pretending to be Tossie's cousin.
 Lady Schrapnell sent Verity to read Tossie's diary because Tossie (an ancestor of Lady Schrapnell) had written about a life-changing event involving the bird stump at the first Coventry Cathedral (St Michael's Cathedral), an event which had caused her to elope with a mysterious "Mr. C" to America.
-It is only at this point that Ned learns the nature of the object he is to return: Tossie's pet cat, Princess Arjumand.
-(Cats are extinct in 2057 due to a feline distemper pandemic.)
+It is only at this point that Ned learns the nature of the object he is to return is Tossie's pet cat, Princess Arjumand.
+Cats are extinct in 2057 due to a feline distemper pandemic.

 Ned and Verity continually attempt to fix the time travel incongruity.
-They must know the histories of the characters around them, and their descendants impact on future history, and also the mystery of Mr. C. Their interloping attempts to fix the known history of the people around them cause ripple effects forward and backward through history from Waterloo to World War II, and even to 2018 (when time travel was invented).
+They must know the histories of the characters around them, and their descendant's impact on future history, and also the mystery of Mr. C. Their interloping attempts to fix the known history of the people around them cause ripple effects forward and backward through history from Waterloo to World War II, and even to 2018 (when time travel was invented).
 After several adventures attempting to correct things themselves, both end up, mistakenly, in different eras attempting to get back to 2057.
 In their absence, time itself corrects their meddling.
-On their return to 1888, Mr C has been identified, interrupted relationships between characters have occurred, and clues throughout their experience reveal the location of the Bishop's bird stump in 2057.
+On their return to 1888, Mr. C has been identified, interrupted relationships between characters have occurred, and clues throughout their experience reveal the location of the Bishop's bird stump in 2057.